ngallo/pic-model/draft/0.1/pic-model.md

 Proof of Possession (PoP) demonstrates control over a cryptographic material or artifact at a specific point in time.
 PoP is a claim of **possession**.

-Proof of Control (PoC) demonstrates that the executor performing hop *n* is causally the same agent responsible for hop *n−1*.
+Proof of Control (PoC) demonstrates that the executor performing hop *n* is verifiably the same causally-bound executor that hop *n−1* attested as its next hop.
-PoC is a claim of **execution continuity**.
+PoC is a claim of **execution continuity**, not artifact possession.

 The two are not equivalent.